What Is Amazon IP Complaint?

 - Copyrights: it is the legal protection of authorship

-- Patents: it is used to protects inventions.
+- Patents: it is used to protect inventions.

 It is more likely you have violated the first two rights if you received an Amazon FBA Business intellectual property complaint as an arbitrager.